Plum Tomatoes Growing Guide

 Small Plum Tomatoes

-Grape tomatoes are small plum tomatoes and got its name because of its size.
+Grape tomatoes are small plum tomatoes and got their name because of their size.
 They are perfect for salad, stir-fry, or enjoy as a sweet snack.

 Italian Plum Tomatoes